 One evening, when I was seventeen, I entered a dark theater with a group of my best buddies.
 A warm waft of buttered popcorn trailed us to our seats.
 Handful by handful the salty puffs dissolved on our tongues, our large eyes affixed to the big screen devouring the new spoof Airplane!
-From the very first scene I laughed until I wept, practically wetting my pants and leaving the theatre with a terrible, humorous side ache.
-To present, I have probably seen the movie twenty times and it has become a kind of a cure-all for the blues.
+From the very first scene I laughed until I wept, practically wetting my pants and leaving the theatre with an achy face from smiling so much.
+Since then, I have probably seen the movie twenty times, and it has become a kind of a cure-all for the blues.

-Another narrative—though tragic rather than comic—is about my seven-year-old son Calvin.
-When he was just two he was diagnosed with epilepsy.
+When my son Calvin was just two he was diagnosed with epilepsy.
 After over a year of several failed antiepileptic drugs, while Calvin suffered continually increasing seizures, I decided to pursue alternative forms of treatment.
 Early on in my research of epilepsy I had discovered the Ketogenic diet.
-Calvin’s neurologist had never discussed it with us but I had gleaned information about it from The Charlie Foundation website.
-Although the diet purported to be quite challenging I knew we had to give it a try, but I wasn’t sure who to trust or where to take Calvin for this rigorous treatment.
+Calvin’s neurologist had never discussed it with us, but I had gleaned information about it from The Charlie Foundation website.
+Although the diet was known to be quite challenging, I knew we had to give it a try, but I wasn’t sure who to trust or where to take Calvin for this rigorous treatment.

-In my quest for the answer I began a brief email, “Dear Charlie Foundation,” figuring someone there could guide me in making my decision.
-I was aware that Jim Abrahams, writer, director and producer of one of my all-time favorite film comedies Airplane! had started the foundation in honor of his son Charlie whose epilepsy was cured by the diet.
-I completed my message and tapped the “send” button, doubtful I’d get any reply, then made my way to the grocer.
+In my quest for the answer I began a brief email: “Dear Charlie Foundation,” figuring someone there could guide me in making my decision.
+I was aware that Jim Abrahams, the writer, director and producer of one of my all-time favorite film comedies Airplane! had started the foundation in honor of his son Charlie whose stubborn epilepsy was cured by the diet.
+I completed my message and tapped the “send” button, doubtful I’d get any reply.

 Though we still correspond I haven’t seen my friend face to face since our initial meeting, but I think of him often and fondly—so fondly.
 His words for me are sincere, candid and compassionate.
 When I hear his voice I don’t feel alone.
 His example is a gift that has shaped and inspired me to speak up, and loudly.
 This witty man of film, who has tickled the funny bone of hundreds of millions of popcorn-popping movie goers, has profoundly and forever impacted the world of children with epilepsy.